Home buyer concession scheme (from 1 July 2019)

 Income thresholds

-• Before 1 July 2024 or if there is no assessed taxable income, the income threshold applies to total gross income.
+• Before 1 July 2024 the income threshold applies to gross income.

 Your assessed taxable income will be located on the Notice of Assessment issued by the Australian Taxation Office for the financial year.
 Generally, your taxable income is your income minus deductions.